-The damper control on the stove's in the right hand side panel.
+The damper control rod on the stove's lower right side adjusts the combustion air.
 This control is necessary due to the varied burn characteristics of individual installations and different pellet brands.
 It allows you to improve the efficiency of your stove.
-Providing correct combustion air will reduce the frequency of cleaning your glass door and prevent the rapid build-up of creosote inside your stove and chimney.
+Providing correct combustion air will reduce the frequency of cleaning your glass door and prevent the rapid buildup of creosote inside your stove and chimney.

 You should adjust the damper based on the fire's appearance.
-A low, reddish, dirty fire can be improved by increasing the air supply using the damper control.
-A "blow torch" fire can be improved by reducing the air supply Figure 14.
+A low, reddish, dirty fire can be improved by increasing the air supply using the control knob located on the side of the unit.
+A "blow torch" fire can be improved by reducing the air supply.